Cont Mhlanga, The Legend

 Of the defenseless and voiceless whose modesty was a splendor,

-Words are not enough to define your large-than life resourcefulness,
+Words are not enough to define your larger-than life resourcefulness,

 In the fullness of time, legends don’t die, they repose in fruitfulness.